Windows OS Hub

 • Force specific screen saver is a REG_SZ parameter with the name ScreenSaveActive = 1 and SCRNSAVE.EXE = scrnsave.scr

 Create a domain security group (grp_not-lock-prod) for which you want to disable the screen lock policy and add users to it.
-Create the registry parameters described above in the corresponding GPO section (User Configuration -> Preferences -> Windows Settings -> Registry).
-Using Item Level Targeting, set for each parameter that the policy must not be applied for the specific security group (the user is not a member of the security group grp_not-lock-prod).
+Create the registry parameters described in the GPO section User Configuration -> Preferences -> Windows Settings -> Registry.
+Use Item Level Targeting for each registry parameter to specify that the policy should not apply to a specific security group (the user is not a member of the security group grp_not-lock-prod).

 How to exclude specific users or computers from an auto-lockig GPO?

-You will also have to create 4 additional registry parameters with a value REG_SZ 0, that forcefully disable screen lock for the group grp_not-lock-prod (otherwise, your GPO won’t overwrite registry values set earlier).
+You will also have to create 4 additional registry parameters with a value REG_SZ 0, which will forcefully disable screen lock for the grp_not-lock-prod group (otherwise, your GPO won’t overwrite previously set registry values).

 Facebook Twitter Google + Pinterest